 In the American legal system, plea bargains are extraordinarily common, roughly accounting for 90% of all criminal cases.
 However, many countries, do not allow plea bargains and consider them immoral or unethical.
-This article sheds light about what plea bargains are, and why we use them.
+This article sheds light on what plea bargains are, and why we use them.
 Furthermore, it also discusses different types of plea bargains, as well as possible consequences of it, if both parties do not live up to the terms coupled with the role of the criminal attorney in it.

 Defining Plea Bargains

 It is an agreement in a criminal case between the prosecutor and the defendant that usually involves the defendant pleading guilty to receive less punishment.
 It is often known as a way of establishing “mutual acknowledgment” of the case’s strengths as well as weaknesses, and do not necessarily reflect a traditional sense of “justice.”

 Types of Plea Bargains

 There are usually three types of Plea Bargains, which are as follows:

 Charge bargain is the most common form of a plea bargain in which the defendant agrees to plead guilty to a lesser charge subject to the dismissal of greater charges.
 For example, plead to manslaughter rather than murder.